 He is survived by his four children, Denise and husband Marty O’Neill, Arnold, MD; Janis and husband Michael Vollkommer, Johns Creek, GA; Julius Prezelski and wife Amy, Mt.
 Airy, MD; and Paul Prezelski and wife Lisa, Warrington, PA; 11 grandchildren, Jack, Liam and Lily O’Neill; Dana, Matthew and Luke Vollkommer; Juliana and Leya Prezelski; Taylor, Brady and Cole Prezelski; and many nieces and nephews.

 The family would like to thank the staff of Glenmaura Senior Living for all the compassionate care he received from them during his residency.

-A memorial celebration will be delayed due to the pandemic, and will be held Friday, May 21, 2021 from 4 to 7 PM at the Kevin M. Lesjack Funeral Home 513 Main Street, Forest City, followed by mass on Saturday, May 22 at Ascension Parish 612 Hudson Street, Forest City.
+A memorial celebration will be delayed due to the pandemic, and will be held Friday, May 21, 2021 from 3 to 6 PM at the Kevin M. Lesjack Funeral Home 513 Main Street, Forest City, followed by mass on Saturday, May 22 at 9:30am in St Rose of Lima Church, Carbondale.
 In lieu of flowers, memorial contributions can be made in Julius’s name to the Forest City Regional High School Letterman’s Club, 100 Susquehanna Street, Forest City, PA 18421.

 To send flowers to the family or plant a tree in memory of Julius J. Prezelski, please visit our floral store.